Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

 Each part of an IPv4 address, called an octet, consists of 8 bits

-A complete transition to IPv6 will be a long process, possibly lasting decades.
+A complete transition to IPv6 will be a long process, possibly lasting decades, but if you still want to learn about IPv6 addresses, you can read here: https://hidemyacc.com/ipv6.
 Factors such as IPv4 technology still being used, high migration costs, and other issues make a full migration difficult in a short period of time.

 Several solutions have been applied to deal with the shortage of IPv4 addresses: